awesome-llm-papers/awesome-llm-papers.github.io/_publications/lehr2024chatgpt.markdown

 title: 'Chatgpt As Research Scientist: Probing Gpt''s Capabilities As A Research Librarian, Research Ethicist, Data Generator And Data Predictor'
 authors: Steven A. Lehr, Aylin Caliskan, Suneragiri Liyanage, Mahzarin R. Banaji
-conference: Arxiv
+conference: Proceedings of the National Academy of Sciences
 year: 2024
-citations: 19
+citations: 22
 bibkey: lehr2024chatgpt
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2406.14765'}]
-tags: [Ethics and Bias, Training Techniques, GPT, RAG, Tools, Model Architecture]
+tags: [Model Architecture, Ethics and Bias, GPT, RAG, Tools, Training Techniques]
 ---
 How good a research scientist is ChatGPT?
 We systematically probed the capabilities of GPT-3.5 and GPT-4 across four central components of the